nrudzis/Capstone_2/roadmap.md

     - Render for client
     - Supabase for server

+#### Fund account
+- Add ability for new users to fund their account with fake money
+    - Add logic to button that funds user account when balance is $0

 #### Home page, User account UI
 - Home page
     - Replace Vite boilerplate